 Generally, a 1080 x 1080 flyer is a safe bet for most social media platforms.
 Refrain from using too much text, as it will be more difficult for people to read on mobile.

-You can use a sales flyer to attract our audience’s attention, and then link to your site for more info.
+You can use a sales flyer to attract our audience’s attention, and then link to your site or blog for more info.
 Take a look at this simple but eye-catching social media sales flyer:

 Are you having a Christmas sale?
 An easter sale?
-A Halloween sale?
+Or A Halloween sale?

 Help get your audience into the spirit of the season by incorporating seasonal icons, background images, and color schemes.
 It’s ok to go a little overboard when it comes to seasonal flyers–that’s part of the fun!